fcorowe/sim_chp/README.md

 ## 2.2 Calibration

 Calibration is at the centre of what makes spatial interaction models useful to researchers and practitioners.
-As (**openshaw1975?**) describes it, “calibration is the process of providing estimates of the unknown parameters we have identified as the independent variables of the model.”
+As (Openshaw 1975) describes it, “calibration is the process of providing estimates of the unknown parameters we have identified as the independent variables of the model.”
 In a basic gravity SIM formulation, we seek to estimate three parameters - as identified above - relating to origin mass, destination mass and a parameter determining the frictional effect of spatial separation between origins and destinations.
 These parameters reveal information about our system of interest - for example, how costly physical separation distances are to interaction.

 Yet, we identified key challenges relating to the calibration of SIMs.
 Calibration requires both data and software.
 Forty or fifty years ago